 Saturna Capital Corporation was founded in 1989 by investment professionals as a mutual fund company.
 In 2005 Saturna began offering an HSA.
 The Saturna HSA offering is quite unique among the industry in that it is essentially a brokerage account.
 The Saturna HSA is targeted specifically at people who want to use their HSA as a retirement account.
 They don't provide their participants with a debit card or checks because they want to be upfront about who they are as an HSA provider.

-for Saturna Capital as an investment vehicle
+Report Card for Saturna Capital

 The ideal investment health savings account (HSA) has no investment threshold, allowing the very first dollar you contribute to be invested.
 If you're using an HSA for investment purposes, seek an administrator that does not hold your dollars hostage in a checking account earning little to no interest.